 Read the recipe and prep any ingredients that need to be prepped.
 For example, if it says chopped chocolate chips, then chop away.
 Otherwise, your whole chocolate chips may overpower your wee little nibble cookies.

-I also learned that if you’re in a tight pinch, you can substitute 1/4 tsp baking soda and 1/2 tsp vinegar for each 1 tsp of baking powder.
+I also learned that if you're in a tight pinch, you can substitute ¼ teaspoon baking soda and ½ teaspoon vinegar for each 1 teaspoon of baking powder.